grafana/tempo/docs/tempo/website/getting-started/_index.md

 This document discusses the four major pieces necessary to build out a tracing system:
 Instrumentation, Pipeline, Backend and Visualization.
-If one were to build a diagram laying out these pieces it may look something like this:
+If one were to build a diagram laying out these pieces, it may look something like this:

 <p align="center"><img src="getting-started.png" alt="Tracing Overview"></p>